top of page

 'Becoming EO affords you the opportunity to have a different conversation and gain their psychological discretionary effort.

-‘Those might be a share of the profits, as well as a greater ability to influence and participate in a business where their input makes a difference.
+'Those rewards might include a share of the profits, as well as a greater ability to influence and participate in a business where their input makes a difference.

-‘But with opportunity comes the responsibility to build that success.
-As founder/owner, you must create a narrative for change and bring it to life.
+'But with opportunity comes the responsibility to build that success.
+As a founder or owner, you must create a narrative for change and bring it to life.

-‘Depending on how strong your business is in terms of purpose, culture and engagement that can be hard work, but the benefits can also be huge.’
+'Depending on how strong your business is in terms of purpose, culture and engagement, that can be hard work.
+However, the benefits can also be huge.'

 Myth 3: Becoming employee-owned will slow the decision-making process